An awesome guide to East London for an international student

 However, there are a lot of other amazing places to visit in London.

-Zhante, Marketing Intern at Newcastle University London, discovers more of East London that takes you away from the usual tourist trail.
+Zhante, a marketing intern in London, discovers more of East London that takes you away from the usual tourist trail.

 The university is surrounded by other attractions which aren’t so famous, but are part of the London experience.
 Here are a few places you must check out: